Home

 There are four main positions in the sport of lacrosse: Attack, Midfield (Middie), Defense, and Goalie.

-Attack: The attackmen (in general) are the team's goal scorers.
-They are quick and agile, with great stick skills and the ability to score a goal on command.
+The attackmen (in general) are the team's goal scorers.
+To play attack lacrosse positions you must be quick and agile, with great stick skills and the ability to score a goal on command.

 Attackmen play close to the whole game.
 This is because they only exert themselves when they are on offense, and don't have to run back and play defense.
 We have lacrosse attack tips for more advanced players.